Risk Factors Dashboard

 Higher interest rates and lack of available financing can have significant impacts on the real estate industry.

 Higher interest rates generally impact the real estate industry by making it harder for buyers to qualify for financing, which can lead to a decrease in the demand for residential, commercial or industrial sites.
 Any decrease in demand will negatively impact our proposed developments.
+During 2025 and 2024, the Board of Governors of the Federal Reserve System took actions in easing the monetary policy by cutting interest rates.
 During 2023 and 2022, the Board of Governors of the Federal Reserve System took actions in tightening the monetary policy that resulted in higher interest rates prevailing in the marketplace.
-In 2022, the Board of Governors of the Federal Reserve System took actions in tightening the monetary policy that resulted in higher interest rates prevailing in the marketplace.
-During 2024, the Board of Governors of the Federal Reserve System took actions in easing the monetary policy by cutting interest rates.
 Market interest rates may increase in the future and the increase may materially and negatively affect us.
-Market interest rates may continue to increase in the future and the increase may materially and negatively affect us.
 Lack of available credit to finance real estate purchases can also negatively impact demand.
 Any downturn in the economy or consumer confidence can also be expected to result in reduced housing demand and slower industrial development, which would negatively impact the demand for land we are developing.

 We are subject to various land use regulations and require governmental approvals for our developments that could be denied.